ktravers/ktravers.github.io/_posts/2017-06-28-how-to-work-with-developers.md

 False.

 Engineers are just as social as your average co-worker.
 We’re just very protective of our precious (and limited) attention span.

 1. Choose the appropriate communication channel for the situation.
   - Emergency: cannot wait, equivalent to pulling someone out of a meeting
   - Urgent: within the hour
   - General: within the next few days / weeks

-2. Most of the time, talk to a manager first.
-Trust them to triage appropriately.
+2. Most of the time, you’ll want to talk to a manager first, rather than an individual engineer.
+  - They’re the ones who have the most information about their team’s availability, abilities, and work load.
+  - Trust them to triage your request appropriately.

 #### True or false?
 When you ask for something from an engineer, don't get too detailed.
 They're the experts, so let them decide how to do it.

 False.

 Engineers are detail-oriented problem solvers.
 Ambiguity slows us down; the more blanks we have to fill in, the more likely we’ll end up with a final product that doesn’t make anyone happy.

-Don’t hide things from developers; if you think feature requirements will change soon or eventually, disclose that up front.

-Here's a [true story](https://www.salesforce.com/video/296975/) about the importance of being precise.
+Here's a [true story from Salesforce's engineering team](https://www.salesforce.com/video/296975/) about the importance of being precise.
 A Salesforce product manager asked that “when an account was updated, shoot the owner an email.”
 The developer said ok.
 Then the first email the account owner received read “TRUE”.

 Remember to clearly define your desired **outcome**, but not the means of getting there.
 For example, often times a stakeholder will ask for data in a specific format - like CSV - which they then take and upload into Google Sheets and spend hours making pivot tables, etc. An easier route would have been to just tell the developer that they need to know X from this data.
-The developer might know an easier, faster means of analyzing the data (using tools like [Periscope](periscopedata.com), for example).
+The developer might know an easier, faster means of analyzing the data (using tools like [Periscope](https://periscopedata.com), for example).

+Don’t hide things from developers; if you think feature requirements will change soon or eventually, disclose that up front.

 #### True or false?
 Engineers love details and hate meetings, so don’t bring them into a project until you’ve mapped everything out completely in advance.

 False.

 Bring engineers in early.
+Their insights can save you from sinking time and effort into unrealistic goals, and by including them in the decision-making process, you’ll help them feel more invested in the project and its outcomes.

-> “There’s a tendency in many companies to “insulate” the development teams from “the business” — usually in the name of trying to reduce randomization and to ensure execution overall.
+> “There’s a tendency in many companies to 'insulate' the development teams from 'the business' — usually in the name of trying to reduce randomization and to ensure execution overall.
 This is a very sideways way of thinking, which usually results in expecting people to execute without context — without understanding the vision, the strategy, the tactics, or especially the customer.
 And therein lies the problem — people are motivated most when they share a vision of what the future might be, and can see themselves and their contributions in that picture.” [[source]](https://community.uservoice.com/blog/work-effectively-engineers/)

 > “Engineers are tremendous assets in brainstorming sessions and when reviewing initial designs” [[source]](https://www.nczonline.net/blog/2012/06/12/the-care-and-feeding-of-software-engineers-or-why-engineers-are-grumpy/)